kryshamaegarcia50-byte/CC101-kgarcia/Laboratory-02-Build-the-Cloud-Infrastructure-Blueprint/cloud-components.md

 **Importance in cloud computing:** Compute resources provide the processing power needed to run applications and services in the cloud.
 More computing resources can help handle larger workloads.

 **Relation to KillerCoda:** The Linux environment provided by KillerCoda uses CPU resources to execute the commands and programs I run in the terminal.
-The CPU information can be checked using lscpu or nproc.
+The CPU information can be checked using `lscpu` or `nproc`.

 ## Storage Resources